4awpawz/buster/README.md

 ## features
 1. Buster copies your files using MD5 hash-based file names and if required makes backups of them encorporating their original file name and file type
 1. Buster can also search your files, looking for references to files by their original file names, and replaces those references with their corresponding MD5 hash-based file names
-1. Buster can optionally save its manifest to a file in JSON format
+1. Buster can optionally save a manifest to a file called *manifest.json*
 1. Buster can be configured using the command line, *.butster.json*, or *package.json*
+1. Buster can be called programatically

 ## installation
->npm install @jeffreyschwartz/buster --save-dev
+>npm install @jeffreyschwartz/buster

 ## operational directives
 Buster uses a concept called *Operational Directives* to direct the operation it performs for a given file.
 Each operational directive is comprised of 3 parts, as in *'input:operation:output'*: